jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 > Wear disposable gloves when cleaning and disinfecting surfaces.
 Gloves should be discarded after each cleaning.
 If reusable gloves are used, those gloves should be dedicated for cleaning and disinfection of surfaces for COVID-19 and should not be used for other purposes.
 Consult the manufacturer’s instructions for cleaning and disinfection products used.
 Clean hands immediately after gloves are removed.

 ## Avoid touching your face
+* Keep tissues near by, so you can use those instead of your fingers
+* Identidy triggers (for example, if you are rubbing your eyes because they are dry, use eye-drops)
+* Wear a mask to remind yourself not to touch your face
+* Keep your hands busy (a stress ball could work for this)

+See [this](https://www.nytimes.com/2020/03/05/health/stop-touching-your-face-coronavirus.html) article from the NYT.
 [According to the CDC](https://www.cdc.gov/coronavirus/2019-ncov/about/prevention-treatment.html):
 > The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: Avoid touching your eyes, nose, and mouth...